unipi-smartapp-2021/test-run/src/SEN/readme.md

 # Commands to let our sensors run

-In order to run following commands make sure that you executed this command: source ~/catkin_ws/devel/setup.bash
+In order to run following commands make sure that you executed this command before: source ~/catkin_ws/devel/setup.bash

 By running the following commands, you should see the cone detection in action in real-time.
 Each one of those commands opens a window that shows the cone detection.

-To run the stereo camera, type: rosrun smartapp rgb_camera.py
+To run the stereo camera, type: `< rosrun smartapp rgb_camera.py >`

 To tun the lidar, type: rosrun smartapp lidar.py